Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Provide any relevant experiences you have gained through volunteering or interning
+- Write down any relevant experience that you’ve gained by volunteering or interning

-- Remark any achievements or responsibilities you fulfilled in these roles.
+- Note any achievements or responsibilities you fulfilled in these roles

 References: